GispoCoding/museovirasto-placename-compare-tool-ui/README.md

 # museovirasto-yso-nimiarkisto

-> Prototyping YSO-paikat enriching with the nimiarkisto.fi data
+> Prototyping <a href="http://finto.fi/yso-paikat/fi/">YSO-paikat</a> enriching with the <a href="https://nimiarkisto.fi/">nimiarkisto.fi</a> data

+Web-UI for a tool that helps to compare data from various place name & ontology services

 ## Build Setup